-Artists love to work.
-We love creating art and we love being busy.
+Artists love to create work.
 But sometimes we catch ourselves in a project that suddenly was not what we thought it was!
 This posting is about that project that suddenly goes bad.
 While sometimes this is unavoidable, here are some of my insights and tips I can offer from being in this position a few times before.

-Learning to say no seems easy, its a two letter word and its often the first defense in stopping these nightmare projects.
-But saying the words no is oftentimes a lot harder then it seems.
-Setting personal boundaries can be difficult especially when someone hears to your boundaries and requests but doesn’t listen or respect them.
-This is the not so fun part about being an artist and running your own sole proprietorship.
+Learning to say no seems easy.
+It’s a two-letter word and it’s often the first defense in stopping these nightmare projects.
+But saying the words no is oftentimes a lot harder than it seems.
+Setting personal boundaries can be difficult especially when someone hears your boundaries and requests but doesn’t listen or respect them.
+This is the not-so-fun part about being an artist and running your own sole proprietorship.
 You are the boss of your art business, so some days you have to put your foot down and say no. Emerging artists will have the hardest time with this.
 It is a skill that takes time and practice.

-Do not let people guilt trip you into agreeing into something that you said no to!
-This is bullying!
-Some people do not understand your personal boundaries even after you explain them, sometimes multiple times.
 During disagreements like this, maintain composure and professionalism.
 Repeat your boundaries and limits if they are not listening.
-Its is okay to be firm and explain your frustration when things are not going so smooth.
+It is okay to be firm and explain your frustration when things are not going so smoothly.
 Do not yell or become threatening.
 Expect them to be angry if you started but do not complete the project.
-However, offer what you can as far as resolving the issue whether or not this means changing the direction or scope of the project, or killing it all together.
-For example I offered finding a real graphic designer and passed on their contact info.
+However, offer what you can as far as resolving the issue whether or not this means changing the direction or scope of the project, or killing it altogether.
+If you created a contract then rely on that contract to figure out how to end it.

-Protect yourself before hand by creating contracts.
+Protect yourself beforehand by creating contracts.
 Having your project in writing is crucial even when working with close colleagues, friends, other artists, or other people you may or may not know.
 If you present someone with a contract and they do not agree to your terms, amend it until you agree, or kill the project before it becomes a monster.
-A contract will allow you to maintain rights to your work and outline the terms, agreements and responsibilities required on both parties involved.
+A contract will allow you to maintain rights to your work and outline the terms, agreements, and responsibilities required of both parties involved.

 When a project heads south fast, having a contract with a kill Fee can save your bum!
 Kill fees are often stated in contracts to provide you (the artist) with compensation for the time and money spent on a project when you or the commissioner decide to end the project.
 For artists who rely on projects and commissions for income, this is a must.
 Usually, the kill fee is a percentage of the actual cost of the project initially agreed upon before the start of the project.
 It can be as little as 30-50% or be the entire cost of the project.
 Be upfront with your contract and kill fee before you and your commissioner sign a contract and start a project.